 The university now includes renewable energy within the study of options for its engineering undergraduates, and the innovative ‘energy portfolio’ of MSc. courses combines environmental engineering with energy exploration.
-The MSc portfolio has been further enhanced in 2013 with the introduction of new courses in offshore renewables and energy and sustainability.
+The MSc portfolio has been further enhanced in 2015 with accreditation by the Energy Institute of our courses in offshore renewables and energy and sustainability.
 This latter course is truly multidisciplinary, combining modules from the Faculty of Health and Social Care and Aberdeen Business School as well as Faculty of Design and Technology.

 For further information contact: